Grass grub is found throughout New Zealand and is considered New Zealand's major lawn pest. It attacks the roots of grasses and other plants.

 To get rid of grass grub follow these steps:

-Apply LawnPro Lawnguard Granules on the grass paddock and lawns you wish to protect from grass grub.
-Ideal for use from February to late Autumn but can be used effectively through to Spring and Summer.
-The prills must be watered in, so sprinkle before moderate to heavy rain (13 mm) or water the area thoroughly after treatment with a sprinkler.
+- Apply LawnPro Protect on the grass paddock and lawns you wish to protect from grass grub.
+Ideal for use from February to late Autumn, but can be used effectively through to Spring and Summer.
+The granules must be watered in, so sprinkle before moderate to heavy rain (~10 mm) or water the area thoroughly after treatment with a sprinkler.